 Hello culture shock.

-I’m not going to say that I was sitting in my room crying and shaking from anxiety, asking myself wtf I’d gotten myself into, but I’m definitely not going to say that I wasn’t.
+I’m not going to say that I was sitting in my room crying and shaking from anxiety, asking myself wtf I’d gotten myself into… but I’m definitely not going to say that I wasn’t.

 I meant to stay up and chat with Rio for a while but ended up passing out around 8 pm.
 The time change and jet leg finally caught up to me.

 I ended up meeting with another friend/couchsufer host, named Bass, who showed me around the southern part of Bali.
 We explored Kuta, Legian, Seminyak, Canggu, and Nusa Dua.

-So, after spending my first 36 hours in Bali, I wanted to share some of my first impressions.
+After spending my first 36 hours in Bali, I wanted to share some of my first impressions.
 This crazy beautiful island hasn’t really stole my heart yet, but I feel that’ll change soon.

 1. Makeup is impossible to wear.

 It’s impossible to keep makeup on here, unless it’s a super strong waterproof mascara.
 Don’t even try to wear foundation, you’re just going to sweat it off by like 10 in the morning.

 But in all honesty, there’s no point in wearing it anyways.
 No one does.
 Everyone is fresh faced and living life without the hassle of concealer, foundation, and the likes.